 Spend a bit more (£300/$300) and you can upgrade to a 12-core CPU and a 19-core GPU, while the memory can be upped to 32GB and the SSD up to 8TB.
 Spec it up too much and you’ll get near the price of the base Mac Studio, which is still a better choice for true Pro users.

 For this review, I have been using the M2 Pro version with a 12-core CPU, 19-core GPU and 16GB memory.
 This is very much a high-end model, costing around £1700/$1700.
-While it’s nice having so much power, I don’t see this particular model being the most popular here – most spending this much would pay a bit more for the Mac Studio and the M1 Max chip (or wait for the likely M2 Max update).
+While it’s nice having so much power, I don’t see this particular model being the most popular here – most spending this much would pay a bit more for the Mac Studio (now available with an M2 Max and M2 Ultra chip).
 Instead, I can see the base model ($599/£649) being far more popular.

 But, the M2 Pro configuration I have here is a seriously capable machine.
 It’s quiet too, with the fans rarely whipping up even when rendering video or exporting 4K footage.
 It benchmarks very closely to the MacBook Pro 14-inch, with seriously impressive graphics and CPU scores across the board.